Peter Campbell (naval officer): Biography

 After the British campaigns failed in their attempt and the regiment withdrew, Campbell was one of the soldiers who managed to remain in the River Plate.
-He joined the patriot ranks as a guerrilla leader, harassing Spanish forces both on land and on the Paraná river.
+He joined the patriot ranks as a guerrilla leader, harassing Spanish forces both on land and on the Paraná River.
 He was remarkable for his dexterity in gaucho-style duel, wielding a long knife in one hand and using a poncho wrapped around the other arm as a protective measure.
-He carried two riding pistols, a sabre, and a large knife in a leather sheath for his personal protection, and was assisted by a Tipperary-born gaucho known as 'Don Eduardo'.
+He carried two riding pistols, a sabre, and a large knife in a leather sheath for his personal protection, and was assisted by a County Tipperary-born gaucho known as 'Don Eduardo'.

 Campbell rose to prominence as a superb guerrilla fighter, serving under José Artigas, the caudillo of a region which encompassed the present-day Argentine provinces of Entre Ríos and Corrientes, and much of Uruguay, a man regarded as one of Uruguay's founding fathers.
 Peter Campbell played a prominent role in the affairs of Corrientes province, and for a period after 1819 acted as its deputy governor.

 First against the Spaniards during the Argentine War of Independence and later against Buenos Aires in the civil wars that followed Argentine sovereignty.
 Campbell was responsible for establishing a regiment of mounted Tapé indigenous people.
 They were feared both as a cavalry and infantry force because their tactics were so difficult to counteract.
 Armed with rifles with long bayonets attached to them, his indigenous force was trained to charge the enemy on horseback at great speed before dismounting and opening fire with their rifles.